Finnmark Plateau East – West Skiing Expedition. 9 days

 First timer or experienced skier, this cross-country skiing expedition trip presents an unforgettable experience for any adventure-minded nature lover.

-On this expedition trip we ski with dogs and pulks (sleds) from outside the town Alta, southeast, across the Finnmark Plateau to Karasjok in the heartland of the Norwegian Sami culture.
+On this expedition trip we ski with pulks (sleds) from Karasjok in the heartland of the Norwegian Sami culture, northeast, across the Finnmark Plateau to the town of Alta.
 We sleep in mountain cabins and tents and most of the trip will be of trails.

 The highlights of this trip are the silence, a true wilderness experience and the Northern Lights (not guaranteed)

-Warning: An adventure like this can be adictive.
+Warning: An adventure like this can be addictive.

-From mid March to early May is probably the best time to see the Finnmark Plateau.
-The dark polar night is over and the light returns with higher temperatures and longer days.
+From mid-February to early May is probably the best time to see the Finnmark Plateau.
+The dark polar night is over, and the light returns with higher temperatures and longer days.
 The skiing conditions are normally excellent, making it easy to get to almost anywhere you want to go.
-The weather is often good and the ice fishing gets better every day.
+The weather is often good, and the ice fishing gets better every day.

-We leave the hustle and bustle of civilization behind and we focus on making this a stress free outdoor experience.
+We leave the hustle and bustle of civilization behind, and we focus on making this a stress-free outdoor experience.
 Every day brings new scenery as we ski across wide open plateaus, over hills and around mountains.
 We take the time to enjoy the environment and to make our tent camps as comfortable as possible.
-On our way we will also try ice fishing.
+On our way we might, if time allows it, try ice fishing.
 Your very experienced guide will make sure safety is taken care of at all times.

-We will be cross-country skiing the whole way and we transport everything we need in pulks and backpacks.
-Dogs will help us pull some of the equipment.
+We will be cross-country skiing the whole way and we transport everything we need in pulks.
+On most trips, we bring a dog who will help us pull some of the equipment.
 These happy, social and hardworking Alaska Huskies give the trip an added social dimension.
-Your guide will show you how to handle the dogs in the best way possible.
-Our daily skiing distance is between 4 and 15 kilometers.
+Your guide will show you how to handle the dog in the best way possible.
+Our daily skiing distance is between 4 and 16 kilometers.
 Total distance is approx. 80 km.

 The terrain is open, flat and easy to ski across.
 The weather is normally good with cold nights and "mild" sunny days.
 The Arctic weather, however, can sometimes present some challenges.
 But do not worry!
 Your guides are highly professional and have years of experience in this environment, he/she will make sure you are well taken care of in any situation.
 On this trip we focus on comfort, good food and, as with all Turgleder trips, safety.

 You do not have to be an experienced cross-country skier to do this trip.
-Several first time skiers have already done it.
-However, if you wish to learn the basics of skiing or improve your cross-country skiing skills before you go, we can offer you a skiing instruction program at 10am in Alta, day one of the expedition.
+Several first-time skiers have already done it.
+However, if you wish to learn the basics of skiing or improve your cross-country skiing skills before you go, we can offer you a skiing instruction program at 10 am in Karasjok, day two of the program.
 A reasonable level of fitness is necessary and some outdoor experience is helpful.

-The American travel publiation Forbes Travel Guide has ranked the skiing trip on the Finnmark Plateau to be one of the 5 most stunning cross country skiing spots in the world.
+The American travel publication Forbes Travel Guide has ranked the skiing trip on the Finnmark Plateau to be one of the 5 most stunning cross country skiing spots in the world.

-Here are links to articles about our Finnmark Plateau West-East skiing expedition in international media:
+Here are links to articles about our Finnmark Plateau East-West Skiing Expedition in international media:

 The German Spiegel Online (published December 2014).